Introduction

 they will not speak except for one whom the Most Merciful permits, and he will say what is correct.
 (78:38)

-If the subject is in the form of a broken plural of non-human objects, the verb used will be feminine singular:
+When the subject takes the form of a broken plural consisting of non-human objects, it necessitates the use of a feminine singular verb.

 أُولَـٰئِكَ الَّذِينَ حَبِطَتْ أَعْمَالُهُمْ فِي الدُّنْيَا وَالْآخِرَةِ